 Okta app integrations serve as a configured connection between Okta features like Okta Universal Directory and external applications which provide a service, like Zoom or Box.
-These app integrations are also sometimes referred to as "tiles" or "chiclets" on the Okta End-User Dashboard.
+These app integrations on the Okta End-User Dashboard are also sometimes referred to as "tiles" or "apps".

 App integrations can be either:

-- Pre-built, in the case of those integrations available in the Okta Integration Network (OIN) or on Okta Mobile.
+- Pre-built, in the case of those integrations available in the Okta Integration Network (OIN).

 - Custom crafted by admins or developers using the App Integration Wizard (AIW), templates, or bookmarks.